bestarch/re/README.md

-# Terraform script for spinning up a single ACRE Cluster
+# Terraform script for spinning up a single Azure Cache for Redis Enterprise cluster